 Just before spring training in 1979 Gene Autry, in the unusual position of owning the ball club and the television station, offered Fairly a three year contract to be the sports anchor on KTLA and work 35 Angels TV games with Dick Enberg and Drysdale, his old friend from the Dodgers.
 “I had a year left on my playing contract, but a three year broadcasting deal, even with the pay cut, seemed like the better opportunity at that stage,” Fairly said.

 Fairly worked for the Angels until 1987 when he moved to San Francisco to replace Hank Greenwald as the Voice of the Giants.
 Though by then he was a competent announcer, Fairly proved to be unpopular with Giants fans.
 “I took over for Hank Greenwald, that was strike one.
 I was from Southern California, which was strike two.
 And I was a Dodger, which was strike three.”
 Greenwald returned after two years and according to Fairly they worked well together and “had a lot of laughs” until 1993 when the ex-Dodger moved further up the coast to Seattle to call Mariners games.
 He retired from broadcasting in 2006 at 68, though he filled in for about a third of the 2011 season for the Mariners after Ford C. Frick Award winner Dave Niehaus died suddenly after the 2010 season.

-Now Fairly plays golf, stays around the house and “enjoys the weather in Palm Desert.”
-He and his wife Mary have three sons, Mike, Steve and Patrick, plus seven grandchildren.
+In retirement, Fairly played golf, stayed around the house, and “enjoy[ed] the weather in Palm Desert.”
+He and his wife Mary had three sons, Mike, Steve and Patrick, plus seven grandchildren.

 Interview with Ron Fairly, November 26, 2012